-Fogler Library is continually working to increase the digital content available through its institutional repository, Digital annual reports of the towns in Maine, the Maine POW Commons.
-The University of Maine Electronic Theses and Dissertations (ETD) project, a joint effort of Fogler Library and the Graduate School, provides full text access to a large relating to the history of UMaine.
+Fogler Library is continually working to increase the digital Other popular Digital Commons collections include content available through its institutional repository, Digital annual reports of the towns in Maine, the Maine POW Commons.
+The University of Maine Electronic Theses and collection, the Wabanaki Collection, the Maine Women's Dissertations (ETD) project, a joint effort of Fogler Library History Collection, and our collection of University Archives and the Graduate School, provides full text access to a large relating to the history of UMaine.
 We also have been working number of these works, primarily from 2001-present, but to increase the available content of the Northeast Folklife with scattered theses that have been scanned retrospectively and Oral History Collection. by special request.